 In the 1960s, the late Yale psychologist Stanley Milgram conducted one of psychology's most famous and controversial experiments.
-He wanted to test how willing the average person would be to obey an authority figure, even when instructed to perform morally dubious acts that violated his or her conscience.
+He wanted to test how willing the average person would be to obey an authority figure, even when instructed to perform morally dubious acts that violated their conscience.
 Inspired by recent revelations of Nazi war crimes–his first study began around the time that Adolf Eichman went on trial–Milgram wanted to test the idea that, if placed in certain situations, many seemingly good people would be capable of evil deeds.

 Study participants were instructed to give a shock to someone in another room each time that person failed to get an answer right on a memory test.
 (The shocks weren't real, but the participants didn't know that.)
 The "shocks" supposedly got more intense with every wrong answer; when participants would hesitate, someone in a lab coat would instruct them to proceed.
 Before the experiment, Milgram's colleagues guessed that 1-2 percent of participants would go all the way to administer the most lethal shocks.
 His actual results were, well, shocking: 62.5 percent of the participants were willing to keep giving shocks until there were no more shocks to give, even after the shock recipient begged, pleaded, and then become eerily silent.